Division of Environmental Analysis (DEA) LINKS

 Noise and Vibration Studies

-Caltrans Traffic Noise Analysis Protocol (Protocol) - dated May 2011
+Caltrans Traffic Noise Analysis Protocol (Protocol) - May 2011

-FHWA approved the new California DOT noise policy (Protocol) (1.03MB) for new or reconstruction highway projects.
-This new Protocol becomes effective on July 13, 2011 for all Federal Aid projects.
-The change is required under the revised Title 23, Part 772 Federal Code which became effective July 13th, 2010.
-This Protocol contains many new provisions including the criteria for grandfathering existing projects currently under development.
-Following is a partial list of revised criteria:
+FHWA approved California DOT noise policy (Protocol) (1.03MB) for new or reconstruction highway projects.
+This Protocol became effective on July 13, 2011 for all Federal Aid projects.
+This version of the Protocol was initiated under the revised Title 23, Part 772 Federal Code which became effective July 13th, 2010.
+This Protocol contains new provisions, updates and clarifications over the older 2006 Protocol.

 Noise and Vibration Technical Advisories have been posted at the publications web page.